hanerkoca/starknet.js-workshop-typescript/Cairo1.md

 ```typescript
 const provider = new Provider({ sequencer: { network: constants.NetworkName.SN_GOERLI2 } });
 ```
-And adapt in consequence the address and the private key of one of your account present in this network.
+And adapt in consequence the address and the private key to one of your account present in this network.

+You can find this contract already seployed in testnet and devnet :
+- Testnet address : 0x697d3bc2e38d57752c28be0432771f4312d070174ae54eef67dd29e4afb174
+- Testnet-2 address : 0x299d68d537a860025749248411d69eff49d7b4b121ef7ec69e7fc470851b4ae

 > Today, do not use declareAndDeploy() with Cairo 1.
 Perform the deploiement in 2 steps (declare, then deploy).
 Will be available soon.

 ## Interact with your Cairo 1 contract:

-You can find a little script to interact with a contract : [here](.src/scripts/cairo11-devnet/11.CallInvokeContract.ts)
+You can find a little script to interact with a contract : [here](./src/scripts/cairo11-devnet/11.CallInvokeContract.ts)

 > Use CallData.compile() to prepare the parameters to send to the smart-contract.
 Mandatory for Cairo 1.